Atlantis-Software/offshore-docs/models/associations/many-to-many.md

 Because both models can have many related models a new join table will need to be created to keep track of these relations.

-Waterline will look at your models and if it finds that two models both have collection attributes that point to each other, it will automatically build up a join table for you.
+Offshore will look at your models and if it finds that two models both have collection attributes that point to each other, it will automatically build up a join table for you.

 Because you may want a model to have multiple many-to-many associations on another model a `via` key is needed on the `collection` attribute.
 This states which `model` attribute on the one side of the association is used to populate the records.

 You will also need to add a `dominant` property on one side of the association.
-This allows Waterline to know which side it can write the joinTable to in the case of different connections.
+This allows Offshore to know which side it can write the joinTable to in the case of different connections.

 Using the `User` and `Pet` example lets look at how to build a schema where a `User` may have many